Bård Finne: Brann

-Finne was born in Bergen, with parents hailing from Voss.
+Finne was born in Bergen, with parents hailing from Voss Municipality.
 During his childhood, Finne participated in both athletics and cross-country skiing in addition to playing football and became regional champion in cross-country skiing while competing for Voss IL.
 Finne, who grew up in the area surrounding Brann Stadion, played football for SK Trane until he gave up both athletics and skiing at the age of 12 and joined Nymark IL where he played with Andreas Vindheim and Kasper Skaanes until the three joined SK Brann's youth-team together in 2009.

 Before he signed a professional contract with Brann, he was eligible to play in Tippeligaen as he was listed on the team's B-list.
 He was wanted by Dutch club NEC Nijmegen and Ole Gunnar Solskjær's club Molde, but Finne signed a professional contract for Brann in September 2012.
 He scored his first two goals in Tippeligaen in the match against rivaling club Rosenborg on 23 September 2012.
 He made five appearances and scored three goals in the 2012 season, after which he gained the nickname "the fox in the box".

 Finne's first appearance of the 2013 season, came when he replaced Kristoffer Barmen as a substitute against Lillestrøm in April 2013.
 In the First Round of the 2013 Norwegian Football Cup, Finne scored four goals when Brann won 14–0 against Hovding.
 In June 2013, Finne rejected Brann's offer for a new contract and stated that he wanted to move abroad either during the summer or when his contract expired after the season.
 The crowd at Brann Stadion did not like that Finne wanted to leave the club, and booed at him when he replaced Martin Pusic in the home match against Sandnes Ulf on 29 June 2013, but Finne answered by scoring a hat-trick in the 6–1 victory.